-The Bankruptcy Code and the Local Rules require the debtor or the attorney for the debtor to submit many documents to the Trustee.
-The Trustee prefers service by electronic mail.
+Local Rules allow service by electronic mail.
 The documents being submitted should be converted to a pdf with the case number and case name legible on the first page.
 The pdf cannot be password protected as the trustee is unable to open password protected pdfs.
-The pdf of the documents should be e-mailed to effile@ch13ac.com for cases in the Santa Ana Division.
+The pdf of the documents should be e-mailed to effle@ch13ac.com for cases in the Santa Ana Division.
 Please make sure to put the case number and debtor name in the subject line of your e-mail.
 We confirm receipt of documents submitted this way.